 Upon successfully completing these placements you will have:

-Although the organisations offering placements change from year to year, according to availability, the following list is a good indication of the choices likely to be available:
+Although the organisations offering placements change from year to year, the following list is a good indication of the choices likely to be available:

 Take a look at Buildings Archaeology students putting their experience into practice on a landmark survey and conservation project at York Minster (YouTube video).

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 This is the year 1 fee.
 Fees for future years are subject to confirmation.